We anticipate hosting students for Spring, Summer and Fall 2018.

 How to Apply

 Due to the large amount of applications received, all applications must be RECEIVED at Johns Hopkins All Children's Hospital by the application deadline set forth by the Association of Child Life Professionals internship scheduling recommendations.
-We recommend requesting delivery confirmation to ensure timely delivery to our institution as late applications will be returned to sender.
+Please electronically submit your application be indicated deadline.
 Thank you for understanding.

 - Completed Common Internship Application through the Association of Child Life Professionals